ioquake/ioq3/README.md

 If you really changed parts that would make vanilla ioquake3 incompatible with your mod, we have included another way to conveniently build a stand-alone binary.
-Just run make with the option BUILD_STANDALONE=1.
+Edit /cmake/identity.cmake and run cmake with the option BUILD_STANDALONE=1.
 Don't forget to edit the PRODUCT_NAME and subsequent #defines in qcommon/q_shared.h with information appropriate for your project.

 ## Standalone game licensing